no-more-secrets/parsco/README.md

 failed parsing in the last iteration.

 ### `many_type`
-The `many_type` parser parses zero or more of the given type for the given language tag using the parsco ADH extension point mechanism.
+This parser parses zero or more of the given type for the given language tag using the parsco ADH extension point mechanism.
 That is, it will call `parsco::parse<Lang, T>()` to parse a `T` and may do so multiple times.